Amet13/vulncontrol/README.md

 0
 ```

-Second way with Telegram alert:
+Second way with Telegram support:
 * go to @BotFather and create `/newbot`, for example `VulncontrolBot`
 * then you have token like `111111111:ABCDE...`
 * after go to @MyTelegramID_bot and `/start` it